brugal/wolfcamql/README-wolfcam.txt

 * s_useTimescale  adjust audio pitch according to timescale
 * s_forceScale  force audio to scale pitch

 * s_showMiss  debug cvar to show skipped sounds (1:  skipped because of max repeat rate, 2: also show if it was skipped because of max number of sounds being played, >2:  show if sound channel couldn't be allocated)

+* s_show 2 also outputs a line showing total
-* s_show  >2 will only output when a sound is played
+* s_show 3 will only output when a sound is played
+* s_show 4 draws sound information to screen instead of printing to console

 * s_maxSoundRepeatTime  skip playing a sound if it is repeated this often in milliseconds  (default is 0 to match quakelive, q3 is 50)  Noticeable with lg hit beeps
 * s_maxSoundInstances  (96: default similar to quake live, -1: q3 code which limits either 4 or 8 sounds attached to an entity -- with the bug of the 3d world counting as an entity)
 * s_qlAttenuate  (0: q3 style -- use smaller distance for sound volume calculation and always play at full volume sounds within 80 game units, 1: default calculate sound volumes like quake live)